camspiers/statistical-classifier/README.md

 [![Build Status](https://travis-ci.org/camspiers/statistical-classifier.png?branch=master)](https://travis-ci.org/camspiers/statistical-classifier)

-NOTE: PHP Classifier uses [semantic versioning](http://semver.org/), it is currently at major version 0, so the public API should not be considered stable.
+PHP Classifier uses [semantic versioning](http://semver.org/), it is currently at major version 0, so the public API should not be considered stable.

 # What is it?

 > In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known. - [Wikipedia - Statistical Classification](http://en.wikipedia.org/wiki/Statistical_classification)

 PHP Classifier is written entirely in PHP, with a focus on reuse and customizability, allowed by dependancy injection and interfaces.
+Classifiers can be used for many purposes, from spam classification, site content classification (tag or category suggestions).

 Important Features:

-* Complement Naive Bayes Classifier & SVM (libsvm) Classifier
+* Complement Naive Bayes Classifier
+* SVM (libsvm) Classifier
-* Highly customizable
+* Highly customizable (easily modify or build your own classifier)
-* Multiple ways of using the library (PHP, command-line, HTTP server)
-* Support for use from non-PHP programming languages (through command-line or HTTP server)
+* Command-line interface
 * Multiple **data import types** to get your data into the classifier (Directory of files, Database queries, Json, Serialized arrays)
-* Multiple **types of caching** for the model the classifier builds (Memcache, Apc, File, Session)
+* Multiple **types of caching** for the model the classifier builds
-* Multiple ways to make your input data more consistent (Lowercase, Porter Stemmer)
-* Faster setup time in applications using Symfony Dependency Injection
+* Easy integration in Symfony applications

-PHP Classifier is also built with a structure that allows developers to easily implement their own classifiers, even reusing the underlying algorithms between classifiers.

-By default a Naive Bayes classifier is provided which performs well on the [20 Newsgroups Data Set](http://qwone.com/~jason/20Newsgroups/).
-This classifier was built using a paper *[Tackling the Poor Assumptions of Naive Bayes Text Classifiers](resources/Tackling the Poor Assumptions of Naive Bayes Text Classifiers.pdf)* by Jason Rennie (PDF).

-# Does it work?

-Classifiers are extensively used in combating spam.
-Having your own classifier allows you to have a classifier that is trained on the type of spam and ham your site receives, meaning it will be more accurate and allow you to not have dropoffs through using captcha methods.

-Classifiers are also used in automatically categorizing site content (pages, articles, news etc.).

 # Installation